Axis Integrated Mental Health logo

 How is PTSD treated?

+To see if PTSD Treatment at Axis is right for you, take a look at our sample treatment plan for PTSD.
 Treating PTSD at Axis Integrated Mental Health could consist of one or more of the following solutions:

 You may undergo in-person or virtual exposure therapy, cognitive processing therapy, trauma-focused cognitive-behavioral therapy, or other forms of therapy to help you combat problematic PTSD symptoms.